-If you’re planning a long road trip with your pets, these tips will boost your confidence and help ensure your adventure is fun for everyone!
+Planning a long drive and want to take your pets?
+These tips will boost your confidence and help ensure your adventure is fun for everyone!

 Get a Pet Check-up

-Don’t forget to ask about remedies for car sickness, diarrhea, and allergic reactions – just in case!
-And finally, consider having your pet micro-chipped.
+Finally, consider having your pet micro-chipped.
 It would be a nightmare, but pets can get separated from their people while traveling.
-A current ID tag and a microchip will give you the best chances of finding your furry travel companion if he should get lost.
+A current ID tag and a microchip will help you find your furry travel companion if she should get lost.

-After your visit, pack your pet’s vaccination certificate.
+After your visit, pack your pet’s vaccination certificate in her travel bag.
 Then scan the rest of her medical records to a USB drive and take it along on your trip, in case your dog needs to visit a vet while you’re on the road.

-Once your pet has gotten a “thumbs up” from the vet, you’ll need to decide how you’ll be traveling.
-Most people take their own car, and if that’s your plan, just make sure it’s ready for the drive.
-Another option is to a pet friendly adventure van or rent a camper for your trip.
+Once your pet has a “thumbs up” from the vet, you’ll need to decide how you’ll be traveling.
+Most people take their own car, and if that’s your plan, schedule a tune up to make sure it’s ready to go.

-Regardless of how you’ll get from here to there, the most important part of any trip is coming home safely.
-Use a car safety harness or secured carrier to protect your pets in case of an accident, and keep them from bolting out of the car in unfamiliar territory.
+Regardless of how you’ll get from here to there, the most important part of any trip is returning home safely.
+Use a car safety harness or secured carrier to protect your pets in case of an accident and to keep them from bolting out of the car in unfamiliar territory.

 Plan Your Route